andersjanmyr/jquery_sinatra/intro/01_intro.md

 ![Tapir App](where_is_the_tapir_app.png)

 !SLIDE bullets
-# What are you?
+# What do you Choose?

-* Sticker, the odds are better if I stick!
+* 1 - The odds are better if I stick!

-* Switcher, the odds are better if I switch!
+* 2 - The odds are better if I switch!

-* Don't care, the odds are the same!
+* 3 - The odds are the same!